velociteriseup/mlproject/README.md

 ## Usage

 1. **Clone Repository:** Clone this repository to your computer.
 2. **Python App:** Run `app.py` in the "Python App" folder to directly check the fake followers percentage of any Instagram account.
-(Refer to the separate readme file provided in that folder before launching `app.py`.)
+(Before that, Refer to the separate readme file provided in that folder and install dependencies before launching `app.py`.)
 3. **Review Project:** Open `end_to_end_Complete_Project.ipynb` in a Jupyter Notebook to review the complete project.

 ## Project Credits